ShiraStarL/Credit_Card_Digits_Recognition/README.md

 ![alt text](output_imgs/output_6.jpg)

-**I didn't attached the neural network because I worked too hard on the dataset**

-To see how I collected datset and trained my model please read 'train.txt'
+To see how I collected the dataset and trained my model please read the README in 'dataset' directory

 After you train your model save it as "models/darknet-yolov3_best.weights"

+**I coudln't attache the dataset because of privte details of the cards holders**

 ### Prerequisites